Esfandiar Ekhtiyari

 Esfandiar Ekhtiyari, (اسفندیار اختیاری, born 1966), full name Esfandiar Ekhtiyari Kasnavieh Yazd (اسفندیار اختیاری کسنویه یزد), is a Zoroastrian Iranian scientist and politician.
-He is both a professor in Textile Engineering at Yazd University, and the incumbent holder of the Iranian Parliament's reserved seat for the Zoroastrian minority since 2008.
-As a Member of Parliament, he speaks on behalf of the Zoroastrian community of Iran.
+He is both a professor in Textile Engineering at Yazd University, and was the holder of the Iranian Parliament's reserved seat for the Zoroastrian minority from 2008 to 2024.
+As a former Member of Parliament, he used to speak on behalf of the Zoroastrian community of Iran.
 He has rebuked, and worked to prevent or end, laws and practices discriminatory towards his coreligionists.
-He is a member of the Education and Research Committee of the Iranian Parliament.
+He was a member of the Education and Research Committee of the Iranian Parliament.

 Personal life and academic career

 Ekhtiyari was born in Yazd in 1966.
 He received his bachelor's degree, master's degree, and PhD degrees at the Amirkabir University of Technology in Tehran from 1985 to 2001.
 His PhD degrees are in Textile Technology and in Management.
 Now an assistant professor in the Textile Engineering Department of Yazd University, he teaches not only textile-related courses but also management and thesis-writing.
 He has published papers on textile technology in English-language academic journals.

 A current member of the Iranian Inventors' Association and Iranian Nanotechnology Association, Ekhtiyari has eight patents.
 He possesses a commercial pilot licence and an ultralight permit from the Iran Civil Aviation Organization as well.
 Ekhtiyari is licensed to practice as a basketball coach and referee by the Islamic Republic of Iran Basketball Federation.
 He also heads the Yadegar e Bastan Research Center, an institution supported by the Iranian Ministry of Science, Research and Technology, and is the chairman of Pars Nameh—the semi-official monthly newsletter of Iranian Zoroastrians.

 Ekhtiyari is married and had one child as of 2009.